Managing Background Processes within Symfony

 SIGSTOP

-Upon review, I feel that this change has been a great addition to our stack and process.
-We are now able to clearly differentiate between a time-based command (of which there are many still present) and a continuous process.
-Although complexity of course has increased in-regard to the inclusion of Supervisor, using the right tool for the job has paid off greatly.
+This transition has been a significant improvement to our stack.
+We can now clearly differentiate between time-based commands and continuous processes.
+Although the inclusion of Supervisor adds complexity, using the right tool for the job has paid off greatly.